 Transfer students may petition to apply coursework from institutions outside Stanford University to their major, provided the Registrar has already awarded transfer credit and that the coursework is relevant and/or equivalent to courses approved for the MCS major.
 All such petitions are subject to approval by the MCS faculty advisor.
 More information on transferring credits, along with the requisite forms, can be found on the MCS transfer credit page

-We ask that students have completed 2 of 3 required MATH 50 courses as well as at least one Statistics course.
+We ask that students have completed 2 of 3 required MATH 50 courses as well STATS 116 (or another Statistics core course).
 If, upon declaration, you have not fulfilled these requirements, the MCS Student Services Officer will get in touch with you about next steps.

 MCS majors may count no more than one approved course substitutions (subject to MCS faculty advisor approval) toward their individual requirements.
 If the course is taken at another institution, Stanford must first award you Stanford credit if you would like the course to be considered in lieu of an MCS requirement.
 MCS faculty advisors review all course substitution petitions and course transfer petitions.
 Please see the forms section of the website to obtain forms for both course substitutions and evaluation of transfer courses.